-The absence of detectable viral resistance after treatment failure may result from any combination of the following factors: the presence of drug-resistant minority viral populations, a prolonged interval between the time of antiretroviral drug discontinuation and genotypic testing, nonadherence to medications, laboratory error, lack of current knowledge of the association of certain mutations with drug resistance, the occurrence of relevant mutations outside the regions targeted by routine resistance assays, drug-drug interactions leading to subtherapeutic drug levels, and possibly compartmental issues, indicating that drugs may not reach optimal levels in specific cellular or tissue reservoirs.
+of certain mutations with drug resistance, the occurrence of relevant mutations outside the regions targeted by routine resistance assays, drug-drug interactions leading to subtherapeutic drug levels, and possibly compartmental issues, indicating that drugs may not reach optimal levels in specific cellular or tissue reservoirs.

-For more in-depth reading and an extensive reference list, see the 2008 IAS-USA panel recommendations for resistance testing and 2012 IAS-USA panel recommendations for antiretroviral therapy.
-Updates are posted periodically at www.iasusa.org.
+For more in-depth reading and an extensive reference list, see the 2008 IAS-USA panel recommendations for resistance testing9 and 2014 IAS-USA panel recommendations for antiretroviral therapy.10 Updates are posted periodically at www.iasusa.org.